Standards of Practice

 In this section:

-Currently Under Review (May-August 2013): - Standards of Practice for ACT Allied Health Professionals
+Review of the Standards of Practice for ACT Allied Health Professionals

 In 2004 the ACT Government introduced new legislation, the Health Professionals Act 2004.
 The principle purpose of the Health Professional Act was to protect the health and safety of the public by making certain that health professionals are competent and fit to practice their professions.
 To support the legislation of the day ACT Health developed core (non-clinical) generic standards of practice for ACT allied health professionals, including companion guidelines on continuous professional development.

-The Practice Standards incorporated 5 key areas as listed below however the standadrs and CPD guidelines are currently being reviewed and updated to reflect current research, evidence and regulation and legislation contexts.
+At the time of publication the Practice Standards incorporated 5 key areas as listed below however the publication and CPD guidelines have since been identified as requiring review to update and reflect current research, evidence and new regulatory and legislative contexts, especially in relation to national health practitioner regulation.

 - Interaction with the client;